igen321/EasyAntiAfk/README.md

-How to use the EASYAFK script (requires AutoHotkey v1):
+How to use the EASYANTIAFK script (requires AutoHotkey v1):
 Download and install AutoHotkey v1 from https://www.autohotkey.com/